4archive/4archive/readme.md

 To seed fake data into the threads and posts table, run `php artisan db:seed`

 # Known issues
-- Takedown requests are not using the Captcha at all.
 - Board lists is not supported.

 # What this source comes with